young-rex/social-via-email/Lemitar.md

 Receptionist's primary function is to tell others what this Lemitar can do.
 Think of an office phone system's auto-attendant: "Press 1 for sales.
 Press 2 for support.
 Press 5 for fax."
 Before you try anything, the system lays out the options.
 Receptionist does the same — it proactively describes the Lemitar's features and how to reach each one, referencing standardized feature names.

 Receptionist can also handle general-purpose requests beyond feature discovery.
-"Could you turn on your GPS Tracking?" is not a GPS protocol message — it's a Receptionist-level exchange that might lead to GPS interaction.
+"Could you turn on your GPS tracking?" is not a GPS protocol message — it's a Receptionist-level exchange that might lead to GPS interaction.
 The best way to think about Receptionist at the communication level is that it is a text channel — like a DM or PM.

 ### 6.2.
 Not Always the First Step